hamburgcodingschool/fullstack-2025-11/docs/project-1/README.md

 * Add the forecast for the next few days in the detail section of a city

 ### Map
-- So far, we have not played around with embedding a Google Map.
-If you want to, feel free to play around with the [Map Tiler API]https://www.maptiler.com/) and how to integrate it in your app.
+- So far, we have not played around with embedding a Map.
+If you want to, feel free to play around with the [Map Tiler API](https://www.maptiler.com/) and how to integrate it in your app.
 You could then show the travel location on a map for every travel location.
 * Feel free to user other Map APIs instead of Map Tiler, e.g. MapBox or the Google Maps API
 * You can also show a special Map with all travel locations